bertreb/pimatic-bluelink/README.md

 ## Config of the plugin
 ```
 {
   username:        "The username of your Kia Uvo account"
   password:        "The password of your Kia Uvo account"
   region:  		     "The region ('EU', US or 'CA') only tested for 'EU'
   pin:			       " The Uvo pin for get access to the car"
-  pollTime:		"The time between status poll (default 2 minutes)"
   debug:           "Debug mode.
 Writes debug messages to the Pimatic log, if set to true."
 }
 ```